bmai53/chatbot/README.md

 python3 train.py
 ```

 This model was trained using Python 3.9, PyTorch 1.7.1, and CUDA 11.0.
-If training is done on a supporte GPU, Install the correct version of torch found [here](https://pytorch.org/get-started/locally/).
+If training is done on a supported GPU, Install the correct version of torch found [here](https://pytorch.org/get-started/locally/).

 Or, find the download link for the correct `.whl` file from `https://download.pytorch.org/whl/torch_stable.html`